mateusadada/html5-css3-modulo1-cursoemvideo/README.md

 ## 🚀 Starting

 This repository hosts the codes from the [HTML5 e CSS3: módulo 1 de 5 course](https://www.cursoemvideo.com/curso/html5-css3-modulo1/) instructed by [Curso em Vídeo](https://www.cursoemvideo.com/).
-This course concludes with the development of my final project – a website devoted to showcasing the cutting-edge technology of [Google Glass](https://www.google.com/glass/start/).
-Harnessing the power of HTML5 for structuring, CSS3 for styling, and JavaScript for interactivity, the project exemplifies the practical application of these languages in developing a dynamic and engaging web platform.
+This course was essential for my learning in web development.
+By exploring the basics of HTML5 and CSS3, I built a solid foundation to expand my skills in this area.
+I learned to create web page structures using HTML5, understanding the importance of semantics and code organization.
+I delved into the styling possibilities offered by CSS3, acquiring techniques to customize page design and make it visually appealing.

-This project served as my initial introduction to HTML5, CSS3, and JavaScript, playing a fundamental role in broadening my expertise in web development.
-I gained a comprehensive understanding of these languages, which significantly contributed to my academic pursuits in my Bachelor's Degree in Information Systems at [UDESC](https://www.udesc.br/).
+I am prepared to take my first steps in creating websites and web applications.
+I have the necessary tools to develop simple yet functional projects, and I am excited to continue exploring and deepening my knowledge in this vast field.
+This course not only taught me essential technical skills but also inspired me to keep learning and improving, opening doors to a rewarding career full of opportunities in the technology industry.

 ## 📚 Features